Zorbing/node-lgsdk/README.md

 It provides a wrapper for the Logitech Gamepanel SDK in node.js and is written in TypeScript.
 The [Logitech Gaming Software (LGS)](http://support.logitech.com/en_us/software/lgs) is used and has to be installed.

+For installation instructions, go to [INSTALLATION.md](INSTALLATION.md).

 ## Roadmap

-* Support Logitech LED Illumination SDK
+* Support Logitech LED Illumination SDK (currently no device available)
-* Support Logitech Arx Control SDK
+* Support Logitech Arx Control SDK (currently no device available)
-* Support Logitech Steering Wheel SDK
+* Support Logitech Steering Wheel SDK (currently no device available)
 * Documentation

 ## Example